kmscom/Browser-Cache-Folder-Changer/README.md

 *   You can run the web browser faster.
 *   You can reduce IO on your disk.
 If you are using an SSD, this may help increasing the lifetime of it.

-If your RAM drive supports data backup and restoration through the power cycle, the cache data will be persistent.
+If your RAM disk drive supports data backup and restore through the power cycle, the cache data will be persistent.
 Otherwise, the cache data will be lost.
-Even when the RAM drive supports data backup and restore through the power cycle, the browser cache data can be lost if a sudden power off happens.
+Even when the RAM disk drive supports data backup and restore through the power cycle, the browser cache data can be lost if a sudden power off happens.

-Here are some famous RAM disk applications.
+Here are some famous RAM disk  applications for Windows.
 *   [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/)
 *   [AMD Radeon(TM) RAMDisk](https://www.radeonramdisk.com/software_downloads.php)